Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Main Results and Discussion

 This brings us to the principal results for systems \eqref{system1} and \eqref{system1}$_{\text{lin}}$ in the treatment at hand.
-The first result is for \eqref{system1}$_{\text{lin}}$ with a given $z \in L^2(0,T;L^2(\Omega))$ (and thus a given permeability $k(z)$).
+The first results are for \eqref{system1}$_{\text{lin}}$, where a given~ $z \in L^2(0,T;L^2(\Omega))$ yields a given permeability $k(z(\mathbf x,t))$.
 Several of the aforementioned existence results (e.g. \cite{showmono,BW21}) construct weak solutions with the properties below, including satisfying an energy inequality.
 Our first result states that {any weak solution, with $\bu$ continuous in time into $\bV$, satisfies an energy inequality}.
 This will permit us to obtain, in the standard way, the first uniqueness result for \eqref{system1}$_{\text{lin}}$ that does not place additional smoothness assumptions on the permeability.
 Namely, the energy estimate holds in an entire class of weak solutions, rather than for a particular solution constructed as a subsequential limit point.
-Additionally, this uniqueness will permit a well-defined fixed point mapping for the construction of weak solutions to \eqref{system1}. \begin{theorem} Suppose that the permeability $k(\cdot)$ satisfies Assumption \ref{Assumpk}.
-Let $\mathbf u_0 \in \bV$ with $d_0=\nabla \cdot \bu_0 \in L^2(\Omega)$, $z \in L^2(0,T;L^2(\Omega))$, $\bF \in H^1(0,T;\bV')$, and $S \in L^2(0,T;V')$.
-Then any weak solution to \eqref{system1}$_{\text{lin}}$ with additional regularity such that $\bu\in C([0,T];\bV)$ satisfies the estimate: { } In particular, \eqref{system1}$_{\text{lin}}$ has a unique weak solution satisfying the assumptions above. \end{theorem} \begin{remark} We note that, owing to the built in hypothesis that $\bu \in C([0,T];\bV)$, we will immediately have that, given a weak solution as above, $\ds \lim_{t \searrow 0} \bu = \bu_0$. \end{remark}
+Additionally, this uniqueness will permit a well-defined fixed point mapping for the construction of weak solutions to the nonlinear system \eqref{system1}.